Yaytsa s Patladzhan

 5. 05

-Remove from the heat immediately, top with the remaining fresh dill, and serve straight from the skillet alongside crusty bread and a slab of sirene.
+Remove from the heat, top with the remaining fresh dill, and serve straight from the skillet with crusty bread and a generous slab of sirene on the side.

 Notes

-It might seem unusual for a savory egg dish, but a pinch of ground nutmeg is the traditional hallmark here, seamlessly bridging the rich butter, eggs, and earthy eggplant.
+It might seem out of place for an American breakfast, but a pinch of nutmeg is the traditional grandmother's hallmark here.
+It perfectly bridges the flavor gap between the rich butter, eggs, and earthy eggplant.

 From Cook Bulgarian in America.